 You can use CLIP data to look for holdings of shipping registers, listed either by archive or by port.
 The data also shows holdings of crew lists.

 The copies of registers which were sent to the Board of Trade are now at TNA in BT 107 - BT 111.

-The pages (folios) in the shipping registers at the ports of registry were numbered in sequence, starting again each year, and that could be used to clarify which ship was being referred to.
+The entries in the shipping registers at a port of registry were numbered in sequence, starting again at 1 each year, and that could be used to clarify which ship was being referred to.
 For example, there would have been many ships named Elizabeth, but a particular ship might be referred to as 'Elizabeth, Bristol, 34/1841' meaning that this ship was the 34th ship registered at the port of Bristol in 1841.